oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/introduction.md

 community, such usage scenarios open up new attack angles, which are discussed in this document.

+## Structure

-The remainder of the document is organized as follows: The next section updates the OAuth threat model.
+The remainder of the document is organized as follows: The next section updates the OAuth attacker model.
 Afterwards, the most important recommendations of the OAuth working group for every OAuth implementor are summarized.
 Subsequently, a detailed analysis of the threats and implementation issues which can be found in the wild today is given along with a discussion of potential countermeasures.

+## Conventions and Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.